new-guy/bibites-experiment-recording/README.md

 To set these values, your first zone in your scenario needs to be named in the format `"[Scenario] [Run #]"`.
 If you don't do this, it _will break_.

 This works by parsing data from autosaves, so I would recommend increasing your autosave frequency.
+Note as well that if you run multiple clients, some will run faster than others, so if you want consistent data, make sure that you uncheck `Real-time autosave period`

 ## Running it